Helpful Information and Important Updates Read more

 In his spare time, Mr. Longenecker enjoys spending time with his family, outdoor activities and taking his boys for ice cream on his scooter with a sidecar.

-Mr. Datorre joined CCA in 2018 and currently serves as executive vice president of operations, chief administrative officer, and chief compliance officer.
+Mr. Datorre joined CCA in 2018 and currently serves as executive vice president and COO.

 In these roles, he is the senior executive who oversees the daily operation of CCA and is second-in-command to the president and CEO.